 So $\sat(n,K_3)\le 10$ for each $n\ge 4$ and, to prove the theorem, we have to show that no $K_3$-saturated matrix $M$ with at most $9$ columns and at least $4$ rows can exist.
 Let us assume the contrary.

-\claimskip {\em Claim~1.} Any row of $M\in\Sat(n,K_3)$ necessarily contains at least four 0's and at least four 1's, for $n\ge4$.\claimskip
+\claimskip {\em Claim~1} Any row of $M\in\Sat(n,K_3)$ necessarily contains at least four 0's and at least four 1's, for $n\ge4$.\claimskip

-Suppose, on the contrary to the claim, that the first row $M(1,)$ contains only 3 zeros, say in the first three columns.
-(By Lemma~\ref{lm::10} we must have at least 3 zeros.)
+\bcpf Suppose, contrary to the claim, that the first row $M(1,)$ contains only three 0's, say in the first three columns.
+(By Lemma~\ref{lm::10} we must have at least three 0's.)

-If we replace the $i$th of these zeros by 1, $i\in[3]$, then the obtained column $C_i$, if added to $M$, does not create any $K_3$-submatrix.
-Indeed, the first row of $[M,C_i]$ contains at most three 0's while $C_i([2,n])$ is a column of $M([2,n],)$.
+If we replace the $i$th of these 0's by 1, $i\in[3]$, then the obtained column $C_i$, if added to $M$, does not create any $K_3$-submatrix.
+Indeed, the first row of $[M,C_i]$ contains at most three 0's, while $C_i([2,n])$ is a column of $M([2,n],)\not\supseteq K_3$.
 As $M$ is $K_3$-saturated, $C_1$, $C_2$ and $C_3$ are columns of $M$.
 These columns differ only in the first entry from $M(,1)$, $M(,2)$ and $M(,3)$ respectively.
-Therefore, for each $A\in[2,n]^{(3)}$, the matrix $M(A,)$ can contain at most $e(M)-3\le 6$ distinct columns.
-But then any column $C$ which is not the column of $M$ and has the leading entry $1$ ($C$ exists as $n\ge4$), contradicts the $K_3$-saturation of $M$ as the first row of $[M,C]$ contains at most 3 zeros.
+Therefore, for each $A\in\subs{[2,n]}{3}$, the matrix $M(A,)$ can contain at most $e(M)-3\le 6$ distinct columns.
+But then any column $C$ which is not a column of $M$ and has top entry $1$ ($C$ exists as $n\ge4$) can be added to~$M$ without creating a $K_3$ submatrix, because the first row of $[M,C]$ contains at most three 0's.